How to Get Rid of Soul-Crushing Amounts of Debt

 - The best tools & resources for tackling debt

-Perceiving Debt: You’re Septic AND Bleeding Out.
+Perceiving Debt: You’re Septic AND Bleeding Out

 In the first part of this series, we detailed how compound interest can snowball into huge gains.
 Similarly, debt can snowball just as quickly in the other direction, generating huge losses.

 One way to think about debt is like a house fire.
 It might just start from a small spark, or a small amount of debt.
 The interest continues to add up, which increases the total amount you owe.
-This in turn increases the interest payment you owe on the next billing cycle, spreading like fire.
+This in turn increases the interest payment you owe on the next billing cycle, spreading like wildfire.

 If left to burn for too long, your debt can blaze to an inferno where you only have enough cash to cover the interest payments, leaving you forever in debt.
-Additionally, the money that you put towards interest payments could be better deployed in your retirement accounts on assets that gain in value.
+Additionally, the money that you put toward interest payments could be better deployed in your retirement accounts on assets that gain in value.
 Thus, the lost opportunity cost is even higher than we think.

 - Lower your expenses